 After the initial two or three doses of Arnica, switch to one of the following remedies.
 Depending on the injury.

 For sprains and strains:

-- Rhus toxicodendron: this remedy is a good choice after Arnica for sprains and strains that improve with movement or get worse with rest.
+- Rhus toxicodendron: this remedy is a good choice after Arnica for sprains and strains.
+Ones that improve with movement or get worse with rest.
 They may also get worse with over-exertion.
 It’s often a good remedy for injuries during wet weather.

 - Arnica montana: continue giving Arnica for bruising.